When they’re not using their athletic powers on the field, NFL players are finding ways to serve as superheroes for their communities.

-For being named Community MVP, the NFLPA will make a $10,000 donation to the player's foundation or charity of choice.
-In addition, our new partner Pledge It will set up a crowdfunding campaign where supporters can pledge donations to the player's cause based on their on-the-field performances during the season.
+For being named Community MVP, the NFLPA will make a $10,000 donation to the player’s foundation or charity of choice so that they can continue to make a difference.

 CHECK BACK EVERY FRIDAY OF THE SEASON TO SEE OUR NEW COMMUNITY MVP